Nodulaire/ELK-Ansible/Documentation/Elasticsearch-Info-v1.md

 ## Installation

-The Installation of elasticsearch is part of our ELK deployement playbooks.
+The Installation of elasticsearch is part of our ELK deployment playbooks.
 Here we're gonna explain the files contain.

 ### Variables file